maraisabella/dataviz-final-project-group4/README.md

 SQLite is selected in the initial phase of the project as it is easy to setup.
 It is a file-based relational database that uses SQL as its query language.
 Being file-based tremendously simplifies deployment, making it very good for the case where an application needs a little database but must be run in an environment where having a database server would be problematic.

+We created a SQLite dabase "covid.sqlite" in the folder database.
+This database is created by importing the cleaned data from the CSV file "owid-covid-data.csv".

 ### Data Visualization